 When we were finally convinced of the location, all it took was a good hard look at that potential future home, and to imagine yourself living in it.
 If the picture you see in your mind is something that warms your entire being, make you smile inside and out, and makes you snap up design and home and living magazines all of a sudden, well, all you can really do at that point is to praise God for such a clear sign (and enormous blessing).

 As new homeowners, the thing I was looking forward to the most was obviously to dress up the house.
-Real Living magazine was a huge discovery, full of practical and relatable ideas, and always featured a myriad of design styles.
-I really appreciate that anything they feature is a good mix of local and foreign, and high-end and DIY.
+Real Living magazine was a major find, full of practical and relatable ideas, and designs and styles across a broad spectrum.
+I appreciate that anything they feature is a good mix of local and foreign, and high-end and DIY.